JakobR/.dotfiles/README.md

 * Write a script for the installation process.
   * Creates symlinks (abort if any of the files already exists, and tell the user to delete it first)
-  * Should ask which of the zshrc's to link to, maybe make a guess based on `uname -s` output.